-Of all the pillars of the postwar welfare state the NHS must have the widest support.* So many people in this country have turned to it in need, relied on it; so many have been subject to its care.
+Of all the pillars of the postwar welfare state, the NHS must have the widest support.* So many people in this country have turned to it in need, have relied on it; so many have been subject to its care.
 Its role in the opening ceremony for the London Olympics in 2012 now seems only to have confirmed its status as a national treasure, beyond politics.
-And that puts it in serious danger.
+And that, I think, puts it in serious danger.

 For the state to tax personal wealth and corporate profits in order to fund free, universal healthcare is inherently, permanently political: a matter of who's able to do what to whom, as Lenin didn't quite say.
 And it's not only this redistribution from richer to poorer that the narrow class which holds most property resents (they're used to it the other way round).
 The NHS also closes off large opportunities to make further profits from sick people.